April 17, 2020 Stephanie Dang

 Here’s a quick breakdown of why Friday has become an ideal day to run webinars: Between Q4 2019 and Q1 2020, webinars hosted on Fridays saw a registration to attendance conversion increase of nearly 10% — a number that’s expected to grow.
 When comparing engagement during the first week March (right before most United States lockdowns began due to the spread of COVID-19) versus the first week of April (after more cities and states instituted lockdowns), Friday webinar attendance increased by 406% globally.

 Previously, Fridays weren’t a critical part of the webinar equation.
 Now, however, Fridays are seemingly becoming part of the Friday fold.
-The ON24 Digital Experience Platform also experienced a 173% increase in the number of Friday events between the first week of March and the first week of April.
+The ON24 platform also experienced a 173% increase in the number of Friday events between the first week of March and the first week of April.

 Strategic Friday Webinars